vitessio/website/content/en/docs/16.0/reference/vreplication/migrate.md

 ### A Migrate Workflow lifecycle

 {{< info >}}
-NOTE: there is no reverse replication flow with Migrate.
+NOTE: there is no reverse vreplication flow with `Migrate`.
 After the `Migrate Complete` command is given; no writes will be replicated between the Source and Target Vitess clusters.
 They are essentially two identical Vitess clusters running in two different environments.
 Once writing resumes on one of the clusters they will begin to drift apart.
 {{< /info >}}

 1. Mount the source Vitess cluster using [Mount](../mount).<br/>